BRADENTON -- A project that combines reading and rules about safety brought top honors to two Horizons Academy students.

 A Literacy-Civic School Service projects contest tied to the Florida Department of Education's "Celebrate Literacy Week, Florida!" challenges students to create a project that positively affects the students' school neighborhood and community.

 Maria Martinez and Rubi Millan, students in the LIFE credit-recovery program at Horizons, Manatee County's alternative high school, asked intensive reading teacher Brenda Zofrea, if they could begin a reading program for at-risk youth in the community.
-From personal experience and coming from families in which English is not their first language, they wanted to help younger students, according to officials.
-Their project includes reading the book "LET'S B SAFE" to students enrolled in the Tillman Elementary School after-school program.
+From personal experience and coming from fam

 The project earned students a trip to the Museum of Florida History in Tallahassee on Thursday, where First Lady Ann Scott announced the students as the first-place winners in the high school category.

-Zofrea said that the students are now inspired to keep their efforts going with Tillman because of the award.
-Prior to working with Tillman, the students had not been able to give back.
+Zofrea said the students are now inspired to keep their efforts going with Tillman because of the award.
+Before working with Tillman, the students had not been able to give back.

 "It was their first experience being able to do community service," she said.